 A moral response to increasing income inequality.

 - Prof. J. Bonnici, International Conference, Vatican City, 12-14 May, 2016.

-The VSF international launches at a crucial time, when Pope Francis has called for a new leadership based on solidarity and the common good.
-There is a moral obligation to act, where the more fortunate in society help those falling behind.
+The VSF international launches at a crucial time.
+There is a need for a new responsible leadership based on solidarity and the common good, where the more fortunate in society help those falling behind.

 Donate, Participate and Advocate.

 The VSF receives no public funding, it relies on donations from people like you.
 If you would like to get involved beyond your donation, join us.
 Make the difference.
 Mentoring is a very rewarding experience; an opportunity to teach others your skills, to uplift them through knowledge and confidence.
 This is the true act of ‘teaching a man to fish’.
 Furthermore, we encourage active participation in advocating programs to bring under the support of The VSF International.

 Speech to the Congress on the 50th anniversary of “Populorum Progressio”, 4 April 2017